guangmean/Niello/README.md

 # Google Adsense & Google Analytics
 Niello support Google Adsnese code by configure the google_ad_client param in [params] block and Google Analytics code by the ga param in the site config.toml as abover.

+# ShareThis
+Niello support share your content to other platforms by ShareThis.

 # Demo